-Muniyandi put on the glasses which he used for the non-clair-
+Muniyandi put on the glasses which he used for the non-clairleaping forward or send me crashing down."

 That night, sharp at midnight, he knocked on the door of Swaminatha Pannaiyar.

 The door opened.
 And when he saw that it was the Pannaiyar himself who stood before him, he realized that his stars were indeed favorable to his venture.
 The Pannaiyar was a short broad man but Jitendra was massive, like a mountain.
 The Pannaiyar looked up and the insults died on his lips.
 He began trembling.
 Jitendra had since an early age seen boys and then adolescents beginning to tremble thus at the sight of him before them.